Photo Credit: badmanproduction / istockphoto.com

 Resources

-Stanford Healthcare (The Low FODMAP Diet)Medical Daily: Menstrual Cramps (6 Home Remedies)MedicineNet.com (IBS Triggers and Prevention)National Center for Biotechnology Information (Intervention to increase physical activity in irritable bowel syndrome shows long-term positive effects)If you've been newly diagnosed with IBS and diabetes, you may be asking yourself if there is a link between the two.
-Find out what the connection is.
+Stanford Healthcare (The Low FODMAP Diet)Medical Daily: Menstrual Cramps (6 Home Remedies)MedicineNet.com (IBS Triggers and Prevention)National Center for Biotechnology Information (Intervention to increase physical activity in irritable bowel syndrome shows long-term positive effects)It's particularly important to get an accurate diagnosis as soon as possible.
+Start by breaking through these misconceptions about IBS to find out more.